nds5yf/THzCAI/README.md

 electromagnetic waves on the scale of 1 THz.

 Special Recognition for their contributions to this project:
-Alex Arsenovic, Souheil Nadri, and Henry Bishop
+Alex Arsenovic, Souheil Nadri, and Linli Xie